stacks-network/docs/docs/nodes-and-miners/digitalocean.md

 #### Step 2

-Choose a plan (it will only allow you to select a plan that meets the minimum requirements) and your prefered datacenter region.
+Choose a plan (it will only allow you to select a plan that meets the minimum requirements) and your preferred datacenter region.
 ![](/img/sh_digitalocean-choose-plan.png)

 #### Step 3